Pacific Palisades Crime Rate Trends — Los Angeles

 Pacific Palisades is a Westside coastal neighborhood between Santa Monica and Malibu, organized around Sunset Boulevard and the Palisades Village commercial center.
 Anchored by Will Rogers State Historic Park, the Getty Villa, and the bluffs above Pacific Coast Highway.

-Five categories moved in Pacific Palisades this March — four below-trend signals and one sustained structural shift.
-The overall shape is a broad, multi-category reduction in property crime, not a single-category anomaly: theft from vehicle, burglary, and other larceny all ran below trend simultaneously, with the sustained-shift signal indicating the decline has been building across more than one month.
+Five categories moved in Pacific Palisades this April — four single-month below-trend signals and one sustained structural shift.
+The dominant shape is a broad, multi-category decline across property crime, not a single outlier pulling the numbers down.

 Notable signals 4